Plaques and Tangles

 One abnormal amyloid group causes other healthy amyloid groups near it to also mutate, eventually they form large groups of amyloid deposits, called plaques or fibrils.

-These plaques have a toxic affect on brain cells and cause the brain lesions characteristic of Alzheimer's.
+These plaques damage brain cells and cause the brain lesions characteristic of Alzheimer's disease.
 These plaques can be seen in the image above as the brown cloud-like substance damaging the neuron cells.

 Tau Tangles Prevent Brain Cells From Communicating